TLucking/RAS-University/docs/kinematics.md

 </details>

-### Chapter 4: Collision Detection using Homogeneous Transforms
+### Chapter 6: Collision Detection using Homogeneous Transforms

 In this chapter, we’ll explore how **collision detection** between robots can be performed using homogeneous transformations.

+Watch the following video to see this concept illustrated clearly:

+![Homogeneous Transforms](https://www.youtube.com/watch?v=WQTnCIhkzNc&list=PL1YrgW7ROFofBqPGiWAmTqIwDc5SrzZrA&index=8)
-Specifically, you’ll compute a new homogeneous transformation matrix that describes the relationship between two end-effectors, given two separate transformation matrices ($H_1$ and $H_2$).
+> Here, you will compute a new homogeneous transformation matrix that describes the relationship between two end-effectors, given two separate transformation matrices ($H_1$ and $H_2$).
 This new matrix will provide the relative distances $d_x$ and $d_y$ between the two end-effectors.
 When both $d_x$ and $d_y$ become zero, it indicates that the two robots are in collision.

-Watch the following video to see this concept illustrated clearly:

-![Homogeneous Transforms](https://www.youtube.com/watch?v=WQTnCIhkzNc&list=PL1YrgW7ROFofBqPGiWAmTqIwDc5SrzZrA&index=8)

-### Chapter 5: Inverse Kinematics of Robots
+### Chapter 6: Inverse Kinematics of Robots
 <!--
 Inversly as the forward kinematics, inverse kinematics (also called Indirect Geometric Model, IGM) allow us to find the values of the joint positions given the position and orientation of the end-effector relative to the base and the values of all the geometric link parameters. -->